quicwg/multipath/draft-ietf-quic-multipath.md

 {: #frame-types title="Addition to QUIC Frame Types Entries"}

-The following transport error code defined in {{tab-error-code}} are to be added to the "QUIC Transport Error Codes" registry under the "QUIC Protocol" heading.
+The following transport error code defined in {{tab-error-code}} are to be added to the "QUIC Transport Error Codes" registry.

 |Value                       | Code                  | Description                   | Specification
 |----------------------------|-----------------------|-------------------------------|-------------------